Th3Whit3Wolf/Almost-Finished-Neovim-Config/README.md

 # Almost Finished Neovim Config

-Fast and full featured neovim config that leans heavily on the neovims builtin package feature and modular file structure.
+Fast and full featured neovim config that leans heavily on neovim's builtin package feature and modular file structure.
 Lazy loading where it makes sense.

 <details>